 MSDC position: We support this legislation as it allows physicians freedom of practice.

-Current status: The bill passed the Committee on Government Operations in January.
+Current status: SUCCESS.
+The bill passed the Committee on Government Operations in January.
 MSDC submitted testimony at the December hearing, and MSDC member Sara Imershein testified at the hearing.
+The Council passed the bill and the Mayor signed it into law on March 23, 2020.

 What does the bill do?
 The bill extends coverage for maternal health issues and fertility preservation, creates a Maternal Health Center in the District, and mandates two hours of cultural competence CME for health care providers.